Project Grants

 Overview

-The Project Grant is a competitive program offering financial support to artists to create or complete original works of art that show artistic growth and creative experimentation.
+The Project Grant is a competitive program offering financial support to artists to create or complete original works of art that demonstrate artistic growth and creative experimentation.
 The Project Grant is open to artists across all mediums.
 Emerging, mid-career, and established artists are encouraged to apply.

 Eligibility and Areas of Support